Overview/Home

 LAN-only, like everything else in NexoralDNS

 The MCP server binds across your local network (0.0.0.0:4774), not the public internet.
-It has no TLS and no per-request API-key auth beyond a Host-header allowlist — never port-forward it, tunnel it, or expose it outside your LAN.
+Every request now needs an OAuth access token, but there is still no TLS — never port-forward it, tunnel it, or expose it outside your LAN.
 Every configuration below points an AI agent at a local or LAN address only.

 Setup